 The Scholars' Commons Digitization Lab is a high-end multimedia, multidisciplinary self-service lab dedicated to the digital conversion of materials, and the management and migration of born-digital objects in support of research needs and interests of Indiana University Bloomington's faculty and graduate students.

 This lab is comprised of two adjoining spaces: the open Digitization Lab and the Secure Digital Analysis room.
 The open Lab provides large format flatbed, high speed, transparency-capable, and sheet-fed scanners for textual documents (bound, loose-leaf, manuscript, etc.), photographs, negatives, and small to medium three-dimensional objects.
-The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video and the circulation of select audio-visual equipment.
+The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video.
 See a list of the labs' hardware and software and instructions on how to use the equipment and software located in the labs.